Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Security Enablers in Neuromorphic Devices

 Neuromorphic systems combine in-memory computation with device-level plasticity, enabling efficient and adaptive processing.
-As mentioned in Section~\ref{subsec:inmemory}, \textit{memristors} play a central role in neuromorphic circuit design: not only can they emulate synaptic learning rules for Spiking Neural Networks (SNNs) and implement analog in-memory computing for neuromorphic processors but also act as physical sources of entropy for security applications, thanks to to their inherent stochasticity and device-to-device variability.
-Consequently, variability-based primitives such as Physical Unclonable Functions (PUFs) and True Random Number Generators (TRNGs) are increasingly explored for hardware-level protection, key generation, and identity verification \cite{indiveri_memory_2015, mehonic_brain-inspired_2022_, ham_neuromorphic_2021}.
-Memristive arrays can serve as finger print entropy sources, enabling lightweight, low-level primitives embedded directly in neuromorphic hardware \cite{florian_using_2022}.
-These mechanisms exploit process variations and resistive switching noise in memristive devices to reach sensor-level security directly within in-memory architectures, as illustrated in Fig.~\ref{fig:study-PUF}.
+As mentioned in Section~\ref{subsec:inmemory}, \textit{memristors} play a central role in neuromorphic circuit design: they can emulate synaptic learning rules in SNNs, support analog in-memory computing in neuromorphic processors, and provide physical entropy for security mechanisms through their inherent stochasticity and device-to-device variability.
+Consequently, variability-based primitives such as PUFs and TRNGs are increasingly explored for hardware-level protection, key generation, and identity verification \cite{indiveri_memory_2015, mehonic_brain-inspired_2022_, ham_neuromorphic_2021}.
+Memristive arrays can serve as device-specific entropy sources, supporting compact security primitives that may be integrated close to memory and computation \cite{florian_using_2022}.
+These mechanisms exploit static process variation or dynamic switching noise to generate device fingerprints and random bitstreams, although their practical integration depends on readout circuitry, calibration, environmental stability, and error-correction requirements, as illustrated in Fig.~\ref{fig:study-PUF}.